Swiftal13/BeginnerMachineLearningNotes/Supervised learning.md

 inputs and outputs are used to develop a predictive model<br>

 Training data is the sample data given to build models

+This can be referred as functional proximation, to create a function that generalizes beyong the outputs you have seen